 Anne Moses is a British artist living and working in the UK.

-Since leaving the University of Manchester with a B.A Honours Degree in Fine Art she has been developing and producing work continuously.
+Since leaving University with a B.A Honours Degree in Fine Art she has been developing and producing work continuously.

 Up until 2014 Anne supported her studio practice lecturing in Art & Design.
 She managed and delivered a successful Art & Design Access to Higher Education Course which enabled many disadvantaged adults to return into mainstream education and gain entry into universities across the UK.

-Since 2014 Anne has been practising as a full time professional artist exhibiting both nationally and internationally.
+Since 2014 Anne has been practising as a full time professional artist exhibiting both nationally and internationally with work in several private collections.

 Her work has mutated but the same themes have remained constant i.e: close up & detailed observation of the skin, facial features & texture; montaged images; ambiguity.
 The main area of interest has always been the human face and form, encompassing universal recognition of emotion and sensuality seen up close with highly detailed observation.
 Larger than life images dealing with fragments of life seen at close range – the portrayal of the elusive touch or feeling; the detail and minutiae of life; introspection – fleeting ‘moments’ translated into paintings: